InsertKoinIO/koin/docs/reference/koin-android/scope.md

 on it and can't totally drop it via garbage collection.
 :::

-## Scope for Android Components
+## Scope for Android Components (3.2.1 update)

-### Declare a scope
+### Declare an Android Scope

-To use a scoped Android component, you have to declare a scope for your component with the `scope` block like follow:
+To scope dependencies on an Android component, you have to declare a scope section with the `scope` block like follow:

 ```kotlin
 class MyPresenter()